 Logistics: In 2023 camp will be held on the UW campus during June 18-24 and will serve up to 24 students entering 7th or 8th grade.
 Camp will start at 12:30 pm on June 18, and end at 11:30 am on June 24.
 On-campus housing and dining will be provided.
 Field trips to the local mountain ranges are likely.
 Students will be selected from Wyoming, Nebraska, South Dakota, and Colorado.
 Apply by April 30, but applications submitted by May 6 will be considered, pending camp capacity.
 Camp is 100% free to participants!
 Inquiries may be directed to Mr. Max Gilbraith at email@example.com.

-Other summer camps at UW may be found at the UW calendar under the K-12 STEM programs category. !
+Other summer camps at UW may be found at the UW calendar under the K-12 STEM programs category.
+Note in particular the Teton STEM Academy for high school students.

 The Windy Ridge Foundation Astro Camp is directed by Dr. Daniel Dale, Professor of Physics & Astronomy and Associate Dean of the College of Arts & Sciences.
 Danny is an astronomer who studies the star formation properties of galaxies in the nearby universe.
 As a father of two wonderful daughters, husband to an awesome school counselor, and brother to sisters who are excellent teachers, he understands the value of early learning opportunities that spark the imagination of tomorrow's leaders and problem solvers.
 Three in-service science teachers from Wyoming school districts will lead the camp curriculum, and five UW students will serve as 24/7 camp counselors.